ryanlester91/ChatShack2/README.md

 # ChatShack2
-chat/messaging room upgraded into a MERN app
+chat/messaging room upgraded into a React app